miracle2k/wsconfig/README.rst

 I.e., as a sort of "call" or "include", with the ``chrome`` selector serving to encapsulate the relevant commands visually/structurally.
-And while the above does indeed work, even now, if the ``chrome`` block comes after it, the whole point of this supposing to be an include, is that it shouldn't matter where it is located in the file.
+And while the above does indeed work, even now, if the ``chrome`` block comes after it, the whole point of this being supposed to be an include is that it shouldn't matter where in the file it is located.
 But that's not really what ``define`` is.
 If above the ``foo`` command fails, and the script is aborted at this point, you'd expect a ``chrome`` block to not be processed.
 However, if ``defines`` are preprocessed as was the case, then